 - And more…

 Like Bitdefender, McAfee offers excellent parental controls (with its top-tier Family plans).
 With its Safe Family app, you can filter web content, limit device usage and internet access, block specific apps, and track device locations.

 McAfee’s True Key is a decent password manager.
 It offers all the essentials, like unlimited password storage across devices, secure notes, and a password generator.
 However, like Bitdefender, it’s lacking 2FA options and password sharing.

 McAfee’s Safe Connect VPN is easy to use and offers unlimited data and decent speeds.
-However, unlike Bitdefender, it doesn’t work for torrenting.
+It’s also good for torrenting and works with most streaming sites.

 Bitdefender vs. McAfee: Ease of Use